microsoft/DirectX-Specs/d3d/Raytracing.md

 Member                              | Definition
 ---------                           | ----------
 `UINT MaxPayloadSizeInBytes` | The maximum storage for scalars (counted as 4 bytes each) in ray payloads in raytracing pipelines that contain this program.
+Callable shader payloads are not part of this limit.
 `UINT MaxAttributeSizeInBytes` | The maximum number of scalars (counted as 4 bytes each) that can be used for attributes in pipelines that contain this shader.
 The value cannot exceed [D3D12_RAYTRACING_MAX_ATTRIBUTE_SIZE_IN_BYTES](#constants).

 ---